 In response to the COVID-19 pandemic, the Chilean Central Bank has made two lines of credit available to banks to reinforce their liquidity, amounting to a total of US\$24 billion for the whole banking system.
-These lines of credit bear interest at the Central Bank's monetary policy rate (MPR), which was 0.5% as of December 31, 2020.
+These lines of credit bear interest at the Central Bank's monetary policy rate (MPR), which was 0.5% as of December 31, 2020 and 4.0% as of December 31, 2021.
 Pursuant to these lines of credit, a bank may borrow up to 3% of the aggregate amount of its consumer and commercial loan portfolios as of February 29, 2020 and may borrow up to an additional 12% if it uses the funds to provide loans to companies and individuals.
 The first line of credit is a facility available conditionally on loan growth (the "FCIC") to ensure that banks continue to finance households and businesses in Chile.
 Loans provided under this line of credit may have maturities of up to 4 years and must be secured by government bonds, corporate bonds or highly rated large commercial loans as collateral.
 Loans provided under the second line of credit, the LCL, are unsecured and may have maturities of up to 2 years.
 In addition, borrowings by a bank under the LCL are limited to the aggregate amount of the liquidity reserve requirements of such bank.
 Ultimately, these lines of credit are intended to ensure banks have ample liquidity to enable them to continue financing Small to Mid-size Enterprises ("SMEs") and Middle-market companies.
-As of December 31, 2020, we had borrowed Ch\$4,959,260 billion (US\$7 billion) under these lines of credit or 9.5% of our total liabilities.
+As of December 31, 2021, we had borrowed Ch\$5,611,439 million from the FCIC or 9.4% of our total liabilities and had no outstanding LCL loans.
 We cannot assure that in the event of a sudden or unexpected shortage of funds in the banking system, we will be able to maintain levels of funding without incurring higher funding costs, a reduction in the term of funding instruments or the liquidation of certain assets.
 If this were to happen, we could be materially adversely affected.

 Liquidity risk management seeks to ensure that, even under adverse conditions, we have access to the funds necessary to cover client needs, maturing liabilities and capital requirements.
 Liquidity risk arises in the general funding for our financing, trading and investment activities.
 It includes the risk of unexpected increases in the cost of funding the portfolio of assets at appropriate maturities and rates, the risk of being unable to liquidate a position in a timely manner at a reasonable price and the risk that we will be required to repay liabilities earlier than anticipated.
 The ALCO now uses as its liquidity portfolio those defined by the FMC and the Chilean Central Bank, which are in line with those established in BIS III.
-As of December 31, 2020, the breakdown of the Bank's liquid assets by levels was the following:
+As of December 31, 2021, and 2020, the breakdown of the Bank's liquid assets by levels was the following:

+December

-December 31, 2020 December 31, 2019
+December 31, 31,

+2021 2020

-(Ch\$ r nillion)
+(Ch\$ mi llion)

 Balance as of:

-Cash and cash equivalent 988,320 1,305,534
+Cash and cash equivalent 1,106,152 988,320

-Level 1 liquid assets (1) 2,490,810 2,452,599
+Level 1 liquid assets (1) 1,223,824 2,490,810

-Level 2 liquid assets (2) 12,681 15,105
+Level 2 liquid assets (2) 9,792 12,681

-Total liquid assets 3,491,811 3,773,238
+Total liquid assets 2,339,768 3,491,811